juanvico/articles/frontend-test.md

 ***

 This section will go over some important considerations that we need to have when writing tests.

-This section will go over some important considerations that we need to have when writing tests.

 ### Avoid testing internals